 This December garden guide lists out all of the things you can either start from seed or transplant right now.
 Get tips and tricks on each crop to get the earliest start on your spring garden.
 December is a HUGE seed sowing month for me.
 I am starting all of my spring and summer crops with the intent to transplant as soon as my last frost has passed (usually the 2nd week of February).
-If your last spring frost date falls in February or March, then you need to be doing the same.
+If your last spring frost date falls in January through March, then you need to be doing the same.
 Many types of crops require 2-3 months of growth from seed to be a size big enough for transplanting.
-So get a head start by starting seeds in doors right now.
+So get a head start by starting seeds indoors right now.

 And yes, I start all of my summer crops now too.
 My Florida summers are so intense that even traditional summer crops don't survive.
 My game plan is to harvest everything, even summer crops before June arrives.
 The rain, pests, and disease pressure is just too much for a lot of these crops.